 Figure 1: DWBA simulations of GISANS with polarization analysis from a magnetic layer with perpendicular anisotropy exhibiting a stripe domain structure with closure domains.
 The sketch on the righthand side represents a cross section of the layer perpendicular to the stripes.
-In (a) the polarization of the neutrons (red horizontal arrow above the sketch) is parallel to the magnetizations in the closure domains; in that case, the GISANS signal from the closure domains appears in the non-spin flip channel and the signal from the bulk of the domains appears in the sketch) is set parallel to the magnetizations in the sketch) is non-spin flip channel and the signal from the bulk of the domains appears in the sketch) is set parallel to the magnetizations in the bulk of the domains (b).
+In (a) the polarization of the neutrons (red horizontal arrow above the sketch) is parallel to the magnetizations in the closure domains; in that case, the GISANS signal from the closure domains appears in the non-spin flip channel and the signal from the bulk of the domains appears in the spin-flip channel.
+Both types of signals are exchanged when the polarization (red vertical arrow below the sketch) is set parallel to the magnetizations in the bulk of the domains (b).